R021T/README/CONTRIBUTING.md

 - When you're ready to submit your work, push your changes to your fork.
 Ensure that your fork is [synced with the `main` branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).

-- You have the option to submit a [draft PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests) or a [regular PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).If your work is not yet ready for review and merge, choose a draft PR.
+- You have the option to submit a [draft PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests) or a [regular PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+If your work is not yet ready for review and merge, choose a draft PR.
 When your changes are ready to be reviewed, you can convert it to a regular PR.
 For more information, see [how to change the stage of a PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request).

 - You may want to [allow edits from maintainers](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) to help with minor changes, such as fixing typos.